moorthi07/sample-video-node-learning_server/README.md

 While this code can be run locally or on your own server, this code is also available as a project on Vonage's [Code Hub](https://developer.vonage.com/en/cloud-runtime/1dc909c1-e04c-4cab-92d8-8866fa97a953_vonage-video-learning-server-node-js).
 From there you can deploy directly to your Vonage account with almost all of the settings pre-configured for you, including a publically accessible web address you can use with front-end projects.

 You can either deploy the code as-is by clicking on "Deploy Code", or if you would like to make edits to the source code you can click "Get Code" to be dropped into an editor.
-You can then customize the sample application and deploy to Code Hub.
+You can then customize the sample application and deploy to Vonage Cloud Runtime.

 If you choose "Get Code" once the workspace opens you can start debugging the project by running this command in the "Terminal":